ColmanC19/week-2/README.md

 This is a simple survey I made for class at Epicodus.
 I used html, css, javascript, bootstrap and jquery to make it.
-It is a simple survey using 5 questions with four possible answers for each one. user fills it out and hits submit to find out what programming language they should start learning!
+It is a simple survey using 5 questions with four possible answers for each one.
+User fills it out and hits submit to find out what programming language they should start learning!

 ## Setup/Installation Requirements